Machine Head (album): Songs

 "Smoke on the Water" documents the experiences of recording Machine Head, including the casino fire and evacuation, and the sessions at the Grand Hotel.
 The title referred to thick black smoke from the fire hanging over the shore of Lake Geneva.
 The backing track was the only usable material that came from the Pavilion recordings, before police shut the sessions down.
 Blackmore contributed the opening guitar riff, and later said it was popular due to being simple and based around four notes, comparing it to the opening musical phrasing of Beethoven's Fifth Symphony.
-Although the track is the most famous by Deep Purple, and one of the most famous in rock music in general, the band did not think it had much commercial potential, and it was one of the last of the tracks from Machine Head to be played live.
-The song was subsequently a major chart hit in the US, reaching number four on the Billboard Hot 100.
+Although the track is the most famous by Deep Purple and rock music generally, the band did not think it had much commercial potential, and it was one of the last of the tracks from Machine Head to be played live.
+After finally being released as a single in the US more than a year after the album release, the song became a major chart hit there, reaching number four on the Billboard Hot 100.
 As well as Deep Purple, Gillan has performed the song live as part of his solo career, and during his brief time with Black Sabbath in 1983.

 "Lazy" was first played live during the 1971 UK tour, and retained throughout the following year.
 It was performed towards the end of the live show, replacing the instrumental workout "Wring That Neck", and was later moved mid-set in early 1972.
 Glover said the song was roughly based on an Oscar Brown song, "Sleepy", while Blackmore stated it was inspired by Eric Clapton's "Stepping Out".
 The song was designed to be a vehicle for various instrumental showcases, including an unaccompanied organ introduction and Gillan's harmonica.
 Blackmore recorded the guitar solos in sections on two different days, which were then joined.

 "Space Truckin'" was written as a pastiche of 1950s rock 'n' roll lyrics, but with a science fiction theme.
 Deep Purple began thinking of nonsense phrases such as "music in our solar system" that would fit.
 Paice played a short drum solo on the track.
 It was first played live in January 1972 at the next gig following the Montreux sessions, and led into the instrumental section of the earlier live showcase "Mandrake Root" as the closing number.
 The song remained the last number in the set after Gillan and Glover left the band in 1973, including a memorable performance at the California Jam the following year, where Blackmore set fire to his amplifiers and destroyed a TV camera with his guitar.
 The song was regularly played as a wakeup call by the crew on board the Space Shuttle program flight STS-107 in 2003.